JumpTask logo

 2. Become a mattress tester and review sleep products

-Companies are always looking for real people to test sleep-related products like mattresses, pillows, and sleep tech to promote better sleep.
+Companies are always looking for real people to test sleep-related products like mattresses, pillows, sleep trackers, and sleep tech through product testing programs to promote better sleep and improve customer feedback.
 And they’ll actually pay you to nap on them.

-As a product tester, you’ll test items in your own sleeping environment, or, in some cases, at specialized sleep centers, providing feedback on comfort, durability, and overall sleep quality.
+As a product tester, you’ll test items in your own sleeping environment, ideally in a dark space with little distractions, or, in some cases, at specialized sleep centers, providing feedback on comfort, durability, and overall sleep quality.
 You may also be asked to evaluate specific factors, like if the product helps reduce sleep inertia after waking.

 In return, you can earn cash, gift cards, or even keep the products you test.
 If you're paid in cash, rates typically range from $100 to $500, depending on the product and testing period.